 Ahmed Deedat (1918-2005) was, in his time, one of the more effective Muslim critics of Christianity that I’d come across, and I suspect he’s been a pathfinder for Muslim apologists ever since.
 He seems to have spent the major part of his life crusading against Christianity, proving himself to be an avowed enemy of God, even though he thought he was serving him.
 Although he claims in his books to have memorized many verses of the Bible, his poor understanding of it is obvious to any bible-believing Christian, and he doesn’t hesitate to correct we “ignorant” Christians who don’t know our Bible as well as he thinks he does.
 Being a child of hell himself, he is also responsible for leading many others there as well, as he promotes his false religion of Islam at the expense of the Truth of Christianity.
 However, his effectiveness has most likely been mainly in the lands of Islam and among Middle Eastern and Muslim communities rather than in the West.

 Although he doesn’t understand Christianity, he does bring to bear against us the standard historical-critical theology of Western liberal scholars as well as his own observations based on his experience and, at first contact, can appear to be quite formidable.
-But Christians have nothing to fear from such enemies; the scripture says “Fear not: for they that be with us are more than they that be with them” (2 Kings 6:16).
-And “Ye are of God, little children, and have overcome them: because greater is he that is in you, than he that is in the world” (1 John 4:4).
+But Christians have nothing to fear from such enemies; the scripture says “Fear not, for those who are with us are more than those who are with them” (2 Kings 6:16 RSV-2CE).
+And “Little children, you are of God, and have overcome them; for he who is in you is greater than he who is in the world” (1 John 4:4).

 As Christians, it’s good for us to be challenged as to what we believe because we often just accept everything we’re told by our pastor or whoever believes the same things we do.
 We tend to stick together with other like-minded Christians, and we read only those books that confirm what we already believe or which make us feel good.
 And we don’t bring anything new into the picture that might make us feel uncomfortable, because then we may even have to think.
 And, to our shame, much of the literature coming from Christian presses is so shallow and “feel good”, that we have no depth of understanding of the teachings of the Bible – sadly, many Christians today hardly even read the Bible.